snoyberg/yesoddocs/book/basics.markdown

     5 /age/#Int     AgeR  GET
     6 |]

 This is how we would create a new application with a site argument called MyApp and three resource patterns.
 If this style of Haskell looks unfamiliar to you, it's a combination of quasi-quotation and template haskell.
-You don't need to understand the details to use Yesod, but it is essentially letting us create a brand new language within Haskell to allow us to write concicse, safe code.
+You don't need to understand the details to use Yesod, but it is essentially letting us create a brand new language within Haskell to allow us to write concise, safe code.

 This piece of code defines three resource patterns: RootR, NameR and AgeR.
 We've already seen that this interacts with the dispatch system: we will need to write handler functions getRootR, getNameR and getAgeR.
 What we **haven't** seen is that this also creates a data type: